Priyanka-jasthi/Sentiment-Analysis/README.md

 **Dataset Story**
 'tweet_labeled.csv' contains the tweets made in Twitter 2022, the dates of the tweets, and the labels as -1, 0 and 1 within the scope of the emotion contained in the tweets. 'tweets_21.csv' contains tweets from 2021.

-tweets_labeled.csv\n
+tweets_labeled.csv
-tweet_id: id information of tweet\n
+tweet_id: id information of tweet
-tweet: tweet content\n
+tweet: tweet content
-date: date and time of tweet\n
+date: date and time of tweet
-label: Tag information based on the sentiment of the tweet (-1:negative, 0:neutral, 1:positive )\n
+label: Tag information based on the sentiment of the tweet (-1:negative, 0:neutral, 1:positive)

 tweets_21.csv
 tweet_id: id information of tweet